Leave it to the Italians to name a pasta dish after Spring!

 - Optional: grated Parmesan, Romano or Asiago cheese

-- Optional: a sprinkle of Olive Oil Dipping Spice Blend or Jalapeño Garlic Flavored Olive Oil for a kick of hot chili heat.
+- Optional: a sprinkle of Italian Seasoning & Dipping Blend or Jalapeño Garlic Flavored Olive Oil for a kick of hot chili heat.

 Wash and cut all the veggies.
 Boil the pasta water.